 The company has the following non-derivative financial liabilities: trade and other payables.
-Such financial liabilities are recognised initially at fair value plus any directly attributable transaction costs.
+Such financial liabilities are recognised initially at fair value through profit or loss.
 Subsequent to initial recognition, these financial liabilities are measured at amortised cost using the effective interest rate method.